Laion459/Laion459/README.md

-- 👋 Hi, I’m  Leonardo!👋   🌱 ----* Bem vindo/a ao meu jardim. *----🌱
+- 👋 Hi, I’m  Leonardo!👋   🌱 ----* welcome to my garden. *----🌱
-- ✨ **Regue seu jardim e deixe as borboletas virem ate voce; Corra atras dos seus sonhos, aproveite o dia!.** ✨
+- ✨ **Water your garden and let the butterflies come to you; Chase your dreams, seize the day!.** ✨
-- 👀 I’m interested in  aprender + e não menos importante, aplicar!
+- 👀 I’m interested in learn + and not least, apply!
-- 🌱 I’m currently learning  programação web, oop em java, outros projetos em C, C++ e python...
+- 🌱 I’m currently learning  data structure, python and database 2...
-- 💞️ I’m looking to collaborate on  projetos livres.
+- 💞️ I’m looking to collaborate on free projects.
 - 📫 How to reach me  laion459@gmail.com | https://www.linkedin.com/in/leonardo-borges-7501bb197

 <div align="center">